 - Uniqueness.
-There are no M.Div./M.A. in Counseling dual degree programs at universities with the academic credentials of Wake Forest.
+There are no M.Div./M.A. in Counseling joint degree programs at universities with the academic credentials of Wake Forest.
 The closest model is a joint social work/divinity degree program at Duke and at UNC-Chapel Hill.
-Wake Forest is a leader with this dual degree.
+Wake Forest is a leader with this joint degree.

-- The dual degree program utilizes courses, facilities and faculties already in place.
+- The joint degree program utilizes courses, facilities and faculties already in place.

 In summary, the faculties of the School of Divinity and the Department of Counseling believe the Master of Divinity/Master of Arts in Counseling degree will be a distinctive program that would utilize the strengths of both departments to produce marketable and valued graduates.